Mark692/PhotoPXL/PHPDoc/files/Foundation/F_User.php.txt

     /**
      * Changes the user's Username
-     *
+     * THIS FUNCTION SHOULD BE REMOVED BECAUSE IT'S NOT BEEN REQUESTED ANYMORE *
      * @param \Entity\E_User_* $new_EUser The entity user with new details
      * @param string $old The old username, stored in the DB